Watch the webinar now:

 • Importance of sampling in purchasing

-In the procurement process, random sample testing is an important tool for quality assurance and risk minimization.
+In the procurement process, random sample testing is an important tool for quality assurance agreements and risk minimization.
 By carrying out targeted spot checks, buyers can ensure that suppliers comply with the agreed quality standards without having to check each item individually.
-This saves time and money and helps to make supply chains more efficient.
+This saves time and money and helps to make supply chain resilience more efficient.

 • Quality assurance: Ensuring product quality with minimal testing effort